Geelong High School

 Geelong High School is a co-educational, public, secondary school located in East Geelong, Victoria, Australia.
-The school opened in 1910, making it one of Victoria's oldest state secondary schools, and moved to its current site in 1915.
+The school opened in 1910, making it one of Victoria's oldest state secondary schools, and it moved to its present site in 1915.
 The current principal is Davin Reid.

-It is situated on the corner of Garden and Ryrie Streets and backs onto Eastern Gardens, home of the Geelong Botanical Gardens.
+The school is situated on the corner of Garden and Ryrie Streets, and backs onto Eastern Gardens, home of the Geelong Botanical Gardens.
 Both Eastern Beach and the centre of Geelong are within easy walking distance.
-Geelong High School accommodates students in Years 7–12 and has an enrolment of about 950.
+Geelong High accommodates students in Years 7–12 and has an enrolment of about 950.